Last updated on October 31st, 2017. Posted in Web Design For Business.

 An FTP application provides us with a simple, easy to use interface for managing our website files.
 We can move, copy, rename, and delete files, create folders, and so on.
 You’ll see exactly how this works in a moment.

 The next thing we’ll need is your FTP login information.
 This is username, password, and web server info that we’ll set within the FTP application, which will grant us access to the web server.
 This information is provided to you by your web hosting company.
 They likely provided this information in their welcome email they sent you when you first signed up, and they often also provide this information in your hosting dashboard and in cPanel.
-If you’re really stuck, you can always contact your web host’s support and they’ll be able to assist you.
+If you’re really stuck, you can always contact your web host’s support team and they’ll be able to assist you.

 Armed with an FTP application and your FTP login information, you can now connect to your website.
 The actual process of connecting is very simple.
 FTP applications store your login information, so connecting to your web server is usually just a matter of clicking a Connect button.
 Once you’re connected, you’ll see a double-pane window, with (typically) your computer in the left-hand pane, and your web server in the right pane.
 Moving files is simply a matter of dragging and dropping.